-The S Group operates four major Finnish supermarket chains: the hypermarket Prisma, the medium-sized supermarket S-Market, as well as the smaller supermarkets Alepa and Sale.
-The majority of the revenue is generated by Prisma (3.5 billion euros in 2016) and S-Market (3.3 billion euros in 2016).
-The K Group controls the grocery store chains K-citymarket, K-supermarket, K-market and Neste-K in Finland, K-Ruoka in Russia, as well as outlets previously belonging to Suomen Lähikauppa.
-In 2016, K-supermarket, K-Citymarket and K-market outlets generated the majority of the group's sales revenue, roughly from 1.5 to two million euros each.
-The grocery sales revenue of Lidl reached 1.5 billion euros in 2016.
+The S Group operates four major Finnish supermarket chains: the hypermarket Prisma, the medium-sized supermarket S-Market, as well as the smaller supermarkets.
+The K Group primarily controls the grocery store chains K-citymarket, K-supermarket, K-market and Neste-K in Finland.
+In 2017, K-supermarket, K-Citymarket and K-market outlets generated the majority of the group's sales revenue, roughly from 1.3 to 1.8 million euros each.
+The grocery sales revenue of Lidl reached nearly 1.64 billion euros in 2017.

-Of the three grocery retailers, the K group had the largest amount of grocery stores, with 1,450 in 2016.
+Of the three grocery retailers, the K group had the largest amount of grocery stores, with 1,280 in 2017.
 The significant increase in outlet numbers that year was due to the acquisition of Suomen Lähikauppa, which was operating the supermarket chains Siwa, Valintatalo and Euromarket.
-Supermarket stores belonging to the S Group amounted to approximately 1,050.
-At the same time, there were 157 stores in the country carrying the brand name of the discounter Lidl.
-Regarding personnel numbers, the S Group employed approximately 40,000 persons in Finland in 2016, while the K Group employee numbers amounted to roughly a half of that of the S Group.
+Supermarket stores belonging to the S Group amounted to 1,040.
+At the same time, there were approximately 170 stores in the country carrying the brand name of the discounter Lidl.
+Regarding personnel numbers, the S Group employed approximately 39,000 persons in Finland in 2017, while the K Group employee numbers were only nearly half as high, totaling 22,000 that year.

 Other players in the Finnish grocery retail sector include the department store chain Stockmann, the hypermarket chain Minimani and the discounter Tokmanni.
-Although losing market share from 2015 to 2016, the grocery sales of Stockmann department stores amounted to nearly 24 million euros per store in 2016.
+Although losing market share from 2015 to 2016, the grocery sales of Stockmann department stores amounted to above 24 million euros per store in 2017.

 The changing needs of the consumer are also reflected in the sales growth of organic and plant-based food products in supermarkets.
-For instance, the rise of organic product sales in the S Group accelerated annually from 2014 to 2016, reaching a growth rate of over 20 percent in 2016.
+For instance, organic product sales in the S Group grew at a rate of 16 percent in 2017.
 Additionally, digitalization and e-commerce are relevant for the grocery shoppers of the 21st century.
 According to a recent online survey representative of the population, four percent of Finns had bought groceries online within the past month.